maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-09-fast-not-correct.md

 Or a bug in the checkout flow that causes a 2% increase in abandoned carts.
 Cost?
 Quantified immediately in revenue metrics, A/B tested against the fix, rolled back or forward within the hour.

 The difference isn't the presence or absence of bugs.
-It's whether bugs are:
+It's whether bugs are detectable quickly, reversible easily, contained automatically, and fixable cheaply.
-1. Detectable quickly
-2. Reversible easily
-3. Contained automatically
-4. Fixable cheaply

 When all four conditions are true, the optimal strategy flips.
 Instead of preventing all errors at high cost, you allow errors at low cost and fix them fast.